michaelkourlas/voipms-sms-client/HELP.md

 * entering the following URL into the neighbouring
   field: [https://voipmssms-notify.kourlas.com/?did={TO}](https://voipmssms-notify.kourlas.com/?did={TO})

-If push notifications are configured correctly, VoIP.ms will send a callback to an IBM Cloud Function maintained by me when your phone number receives a text message.
+If push notifications are configured correctly, VoIP.ms will send a callback to a Cloudflare Worker maintained by me when your phone number receives a text message.
 The Cloud Function will then forward the callback to your device using Firebase Cloud Messaging.
 When the app receives the callback, it performs a synchronization with the VoIP.ms servers and retrieves the text message.

 To protect your privacy, the callback is configured to **only** include your phone number.
 It does not include the text of individual messages.

 ### Regular notifications